Traditional Neopolitan Pizza

 But of course, you can add any types of topping to your pizza (well almost) to make whatever you prefer.

-This pizza below I made last week has prosciutto, onions and salami as well as anchovies.
+The pizza below I made last week has prosciutto, onions and salami as well as some salted anchovies.

 I hope you enjoy trying this recipe.
 It is great fun to do with kids – they all love making up their own pizzas!